laravel-notification-channels/pusher-push-notifications/README.md

 [![Code Coverage](https://img.shields.io/scrutinizer/coverage/g/laravel-notification-channels/pusher-push-notifications/master.svg?style=flat-square)](https://scrutinizer-ci.com/g/laravel-notification-channels/pusher-push-notifications/?branch=master)
 [![Total Downloads](https://img.shields.io/packagist/dt/laravel-notification-channels/pusher-push-notifications.svg?style=flat-square)](https://packagist.org/packages/laravel-notification-channels/pusher-push-notifications)

-This package makes it easy to send [Pusher push notifications](https://pusher.com/docs/push_notifications) with Laravel 5.3.
+This package makes it easy to send [Pusher push notifications](https://pusher.com/docs/push_notifications) with Laravel 5.5 and 5.6.
+If you are using Laravel 5.3 or 5.4, use 1.x branch.
+Since pusher dropped the support of API key and secret for push notification on new projects created on https://dashboard.pusher.com in favor of new https://dash.pusher.com, this package only support the latest version of pusher push notifications.

 ## Contents